ealt/Checkers/README.md

 ## Creating a game state
 checkersstate.py defines the `CheckersState` class.
-To simulate play, start by created an initial `CheckersState` game state.
+To simulate play, start by creating an initial `CheckersState` game state.
 With no arguments, the default starting state described in the overview is created.
 The following optional arguments can be used to create different states:
 * `board`: accepts a rectangular numeric list or array
   * passing an rxc array creates an rx2c board
   * rows in the array correspond to rows of the board